EPFL-ENAC/co2-calculator-user-doc/docs/en/index.md

-# CO2 Calculator — User Documentation
+# CO₂ Calculator User Documentation

+### 1. Home

 Welcome!
-This site provides user-facing documentation for the EPFL ENAC CO2 calculator.
+This page provides documentation for users of the EPFL CO₂ calculator.

-Use the sidebar to navigate or jump straight to Getting Started.
+- Use the sidebar to navigate between the different tabs.

-> Tip: Click the moon/sun icon to toggle dark mode.
+- Tip: click on the moon/sun icon to change the theme and the letter icon to change the language.

-## What is this?
+### 2. What is it?

-The CO2 calculator helps estimate and understand carbon emissions for various activities.
-This documentation focuses on how to use the tool effectively.
+The CO₂ calculator helps estimate and understand carbon emissions related to various activities.
+This documentation explains how the tool works and how to use it effectively.

-## Getting help
+### 3. Getting help

-- See Getting Started for basics and setup
-- Open an issue on GitHub if you spot a problem: https://github.com/EPFL-ENAC/co2-calculator-user-doc/issues
+- Open a ticket if you identify or encounter an issue: [https://github.com/EPFL-ENAC/co2-calculator-user-doc/issues](https://github.com/EPFL-ENAC/co2-calculator-user-doc/issues)

----

-Made with MkDocs and the Material theme.